edarichev/mclib/README.md

 1. Define the platform macro:
 * `PLATFORM_STM32_HAL` for STM32 if you use CubeHAL
 2. Include the header file of the required class after platform-specific headers
-3. Declare an instance of the I2C class appropriate for your platform.
+3. Declare an instance of the I2C/SPI etc. protocol class appropriate for your platform.
 ```C++
 // your code:
 #include "stm32f4xx_hal.h" // for example STM32 & HAL for F4xx board